mui/material-ui/docs/data/system/getting-started/usage/usage.md

 ## Why use MUI System?

-MUI System's `sx` prop lets you avoid writing unnecessary styled-component code by instead defining styles directly within the component itself.
+MUI System's `sx` prop lets you avoid writing unnecessary styled-component code, and instead define styles directly within the component itself.
 This is especially useful for one-off components with custom designs.

 The following code samples illustrate the difference between styled-components and `sx`: